 Jane is E-RYT500 qualified with Yoga Alliance and Level 2 teacher with Yoga Australia.

 Tess grew up in North Queensland on the Whitsunday Islands and has been traveling for the past seven years throughout Asia which is where she first stumbled upon yoga.

 Overwhelmed with trying to attain a strong and steady personal practice, Tess signed up for a Teacher Training Course with Russell Vitale of Vita Yoga in Byron Bay and before she knew it she was teaching Yoga to ski and snowboard

 Tess has a strong desire to learn as much as possible about Yoga and to share and grow together with the people who join her for classes.
-The space created in her classes holds a strong focus on being patient and honouring the pace that your body will take you in that moment.
+The space created in her classes holds a strong focus on being patient and honoring the pace that your body will take you in that moment.

 Since becoming a yoga teacher Tess has studied modules on Tantric Haha, Ayurveda, Yin, Yoga Philosophy, Pre-Natal and Anatomy

 with Brad Hay, David Frawley, Octavio Salvado, Ana Davis

 and is a E-RYT200 qualified with Yoga Alliance.

 Originally from Victoria’s Yarra Valley, Sarah started practicing yoga in 2009 while living in the USA.
 Finding that the stretching and strengthening complemented her active lifestyle Sarah began to incorporate yoga into her everyday.

 As a Health Science student, Sarah looked to yoga as a practical application of her Anatomy/Physiology learning, as well as to add depth to her self-practice.
 Attending Yoga Teacher Training in Indonesia in May 2016 she became a 200hr certified teacher, and has since gone on to study both Yin and Tantric Hatha.